We receive hundreds of questions every month about our Electric Brewery. Below are some of the more common questions with our answers.

 - Have you written any guides similar to this one?

-The Electric Brewery is used throughout the world by hundreds of homebrewers, brew on premise shops, industrial and entertainment corporations, brew pubs, restaurants, nano/pico breweries, and even distilleries.
+The Electric Brewery design is used in over 33 countries by homebrewers, nano/pico breweries, brew on premise shops, brew pubs, restaurants, industrial and entertainment corporations, and distilleries.
+Visit our Testimonials page for some examples.

 Interested in talking to other brewers using The Electric Brewery system?
 Feel free to visit our discussion forum.